How to Achieve Proper Shaft Lean at Impact: Fixes, Drills, and Common Mistakes

 Place the hands slightly in front of the golf ball.
 Check your address position continually by using the HackMotion device.

-HackMotion records wrist data at address, and you can use this to see if you are creating a consistent address position.
+HackMotion records wrist data at the address, and you can use this to see if you are creating a consistent address position.

 Hinging Too Quickly in the Backswing